Frequently asked questions

 What if I need help to do this?

-If you have difficulty applying on line there will be staff available to assist you in this process at the venues mentioned above.
+If you have difficulty applying online there will be staff available to assist you in this process at the venues mentioned above.
 Please ask for help if you need assistance.

-What can I do if I cannot apply on line?
+What can I do if I cannot apply online?

 Do I need to answer every question to register?

 All questions marked with a * MUST be answered or you will be unable to complete the application.
+The more information you give us, the better.

 What do I need to tell you?